jamalfrnk/ContingencyTables_R/README.md

      # Please note: This is only a snippet of my result contingency table.
 The data here represents the percentage of females : males of age 25 and 26.

-     # customer percentages across gender by passengerClass and survived
+     # customer percentages across sex (gender) by passengerClass and survived
      # using table1 from previous code chunk
      ftable(round(prop.table(table1), 3))
      #               no   yes